-Now that most of us have extremely high-quality cameras for photos and videos on our phones, we’re documenting more of our daily lives than at any time in history.
+Now that most of us have extremely high-quality cameras on our phones, we’re documenting more of our daily lives than at any time in history.

 Saving all of those photos and videos for posterity takes up a lot of space in the form of computer memory.
-That is where cloud storage comes in.
+That’s where cloud storage comes in.

 In this article, we’ll take a look at where you can get free cloud storage and how much you can get without spending a single dollar.